deltachat/deltachat-pages/en/help.md

 [Autocrypt](https://autocrypt.org) is used for automatically establishing end-to-end encryption with contacts and group chats.
 Autocrypt uses a limited and [secure subset of the OpenPGP standard](#openpgp-secure).
-If messages are not End-to-End they are are marked with an email icon
+If messages are **not** end-to-end encrypted they are are marked with an email icon
 <img style="vertical-align:middle; width:1.2em; margin:1px" src="../assets/help/email.png" alt="email"/>.

 [Secure-Join protocols](https://securejoin.delta.chat/en/latest/new.html)